Inklingo

 AdjectiveA2General

-Use 'miserable' when describing someone or something that evokes pity due to suffering, unhappiness, or a generally wretched state.
+Use 'miserable' when describing someone or something that evokes pity due to their unfortunate or wretched state, often implying a deep unhappiness.

 A tiny, dejected bear cub sitting alone under a small rain cloud, weeping visibly.